Lowther Castle: Early 20th century

 The gardens of Lowther Castle were abandoned in 1935 but before that they represented centuries of careful cultivation by successive generations of the Lowther family.
 There exists a detailed description of the gardens written in the lifetime of the 5th Earl who was the last person to live at the Castle.
-This description is given in the following paragraphs with appropriate photographs accompanying the narrative.
+The description divides western side of the castle into the Rock Garden, Sweet Scented Garden, and the Japanese Garden.
+The Japanese Garden was created by local gardener Thomas Richard Hayes in 1904.
+A local expert in rock and water garden design, Hayes imported trees from Japan and used pools, curved bridges and statues of water birds to create an authentic feel.
+Dawson continues his description, looking at The Terrace and then the gardens to the east of the castle including Hugh's Garden and Jack Croft's Pond.